jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 As I got faster, I had the tendency to sometimes rule out answer choices quickly because they seemed unrelated.
-This was a bad habit because often that seemed immediately unrelated was in fact related in some logical sequence.
-I had to force myself to consider what each answer choice meant and why it was possibly included before crossing it out.
+This was a bad habit because often what seemed immediately unrelated was in fact related in an indirect way.
+I now force myself to consider what each answer choice means and why it was included before crossing it out.

-If you're unsure, skip that choice and continue evaluating other choices before you come back.
+If you're unsure, skip that choice for a moment and continue evaluating the other choices.
 Sometimes the other choices will shed light on the one you didn't immediately understand.

 I often found myself picking the second best answer, and this was typically because I was over thinking the question and second guessing the test writers.

-Once you've narrowed down to two answers, ask yourself **"What's different between them?"** and then look back in the scenario for specific clues.
+Once you've narrowed down to two answers, ask yourself **"What is different between these choices?"** and then look back in the scenario for specific clues.

 ## Guessing intelligently {#guessing}